 Our aim is for continuous improvement in this area and we will build on our existing strong emphasis on promoting employee welfare, stringent selection procedures and monitoring of our supply chain, through to our zero tolerance stance for any form of discrimination or Human Rights breaches.

 Within the Group current business activities include the provision of homes for rent, part-ownership, outright sale and associated housing management and maintenance services.
-We also have businesses which deliver all aspects of property maintenance and repair and building materials supply both inside and outside the Group.
+We also have businesses which deliver all aspects of property maintenance and repair, construction and land acquisition services and building materials supply both inside and outside the Group.

 Any supplier or sub-contractor that we choose to work with is subject to a comprehensive assessment process prior to their appointment, to ensure their operations are in line with our ethical business standards.
 This includes:

 Once approved, suppliers and sub-contractors are subject to regular monitoring and review to ensure they maintain the standards required and are removed were breaches are discovered, with relevant investigation agencies informed accordingly.

 In parts of our Group that are involved in importing timber products we also maintain full ‘Chain of Custody’ registrations to ensure the products supplied have sound environmental provenance and there are no child labour or worker exploitation issues.

 As part of comprehensive pre-employment checks we ensure all prospective employees have indefinite leave to remain within the UK and appropriate permits to work, where these are required.
 This includes signposting prospective workers to European Union Settled Status requirements, where applicable, following the UK’s exit from the European Union in December 2020.

 If we were to encounter any incidents where papers are not in order or there is a suspicion that the applicant may be subject to trafficking or modern slavery arrangements we will make alerts to the relevant enforcement agencies whilst offering support to the individuals concerned.